kuro-vale/kuro-wiki/README.md

 This is a web app made with Ruby on Rails, I made it for learning purposes only, some of the features are I18n translation, bootstrap frontend, pagination and basic authentication

+## Docker image

+You can run this project with the [docker image](https://hub.docker.com/r/kurovale/kuro-wiki) I made.

 ## Quick setup

 1. ```git clone https://github.com/kuro-vale/kuro-wiki.git```